Observation of top-quark pair production in lead-lead collisions at $\sqrt{s_\mathrm{NN}}=5.02$ TeV with the ATLAS detector

 To correct for residual differences between data and simulation in the detector response, dedicated corrections are applied accounting for energy and momentum scale and resolution, and lepton efficiencies.
-Corrections for electrons are based on the methods described in Ref.~\cite{ATLAS:2019qmc}, while corrections for muons follow those in Ref.~\cite{ATLAS:2020auj}.
+Corrections for electrons are based on the methods described in Ref.~\cite{EGAM-2018-01}, while corrections for muons follow those in Ref.~\cite{MUON-2018-03}.
 Scale factors corresponding to electron reconstruction, muon quality and muon track-to-vertex-matching, derived in 13~\TeV $pp$ collisions, are applied.
-Additional correction factors for electron and muon identification, isolation and trigger requirements are estimated by using this \PbPb\ data sample and the tag-and-probe method in $Z \rightarrow \ell\ell$ events~\cite{ATLAS:2019qmc, ATLAS:2020auj}.
+Additional correction factors for electron and muon identification, isolation and trigger requirements are estimated by using this \PbPb\ data sample and the tag-and-probe method in $Z \rightarrow \ell\ell$ events~\cite{EGAM-2018-01, MUON-2018-03}.
 The detector response corrections are validated using the invariant mass spectrum of $Z\rightarrow \ell\ell$ candidate events in data and simulation.
 The events are selected by requiring same-flavor oppositely charged leptons with an invariant mass between 66 and 116~\GeV.

 Two signal regions (SR$_{1}$ and SR$_{2}$) are built from events with exactly one muon and one oppositely charged electron.
 The dilepton invariant mass ($m_{e\mu}$) is required to be $\geq 30$~\GeV to minimize the fake-lepton background contribution.
 At least two jets with $\pT \geq 35$~\GeV are required.
-SR$_{1}$ and SR$_{2}$ are defined with a selection on the dilepton transverse momentum $p_{\mathrm{T}}^{e\mu} > 40$~\GeV and $\leq 40$~\GeV, respectively.
+SR$_{1}$ and SR$_{2}$ are defined with a selection on the dilepton transverse momentum $p_\mathrm{T}^{e\mu} > 40$~\GeV and $\leq 40$~\GeV, respectively.
+Distributions of $m_{e\mu}$ and $p_\mathrm{T}^{e\mu}$ in the $e\mu$ channel can be found in the Supplemental Material~\cite{bib:supp}.
 Splitting events into two signal regions, where SR$_{1}$ is dominated by signal, improves the measurement sensitivity.
 The observed number of events in SR$_{1}$ and SR$_{2}$ is 22 and 10, respectively.
-The main background is $Z$+jets with $Z \rightarrow \tau\tau$ and leptonically decaying $\tau$-leptons.
+The main background is the fake-lepton contribution, followed by $Z$+jets with $Z \rightarrow \tau\tau$ and leptonically decaying $\tau$-leptons.